 (3) To reduce the maternal and infant mortality rates…” (Dutta’s textbook, p 610)

 This text assumes the notion of population control is the goal and it is the main justification for providing services such as contraception rather than seeing contraceptive methods as facilitating women’s control over their own bodies.
 It also does not offer the perspective of unequal distribution of resources and inadequate public sector spending on health as being a barrier to a better standard of living.
 It does not reflect upon the politics of the globalized world where the consumption patterns of the Global North are ignored and only birthrate of the Global South is focused on.
-Despite the International Conference on Population and Development (ICPD) held in Cairo in 1994 which ushered in a paradigm shift from population demographics to individual sexual and reproductive rights and health, and India being signatory to the ICPD PoA, access to ‘family planning’ is being projected as a solution to population growth.[1]
+Despite the International Conference on Population and Development (ICPD) held in Cairo in 1994 which ushered in a paradigm shift from population demographics to individual sexual and reproductive rights and health, and India being signatory to the ICPD PoA (Programme of action), access to ‘family planning’ is being projected as a solution to population growth.[1]

-The use of F.P. rather than contraception also assumes a heteronormative married couple as the basis of a family, and heterosexuality being the only sexual orientation or the only norm, and that sexual and marital relations are most (or only) fitting between people of opposite sex.
+The use of Family Planning rather than contraception also assumes a heteronormative married couple as the basis of a family, and heterosexuality being the only sexual orientation or the only norm, and that sexual and marital relations are most (or only) fitting between people of opposite sex.
 Thus, this excludes any discussion around other sexualities and family structures.
 There is no discussion to orient medical students as to how the unequal gender relations put women at risk of unwanted pregnancies and how they affect women’s mobility, decision-making and access to contraceptives.
 For example, in the section on condoms, students need to be aware of the difficulties that women face in negotiating condoms use; and adverse consequences (fear of violence, accusation of infidelity, abandonment etc.) they might face if they insist.

-Indications (of female sterilization): (1) Family planning purposes: This is the principle indication for most of the developing countries.
+“Indications (of female sterilization): (1) Family planning purposes: This is the principle indication for most of the developing countries.
 (2) Socio economic: An individual is adopted to accept the method after having the desired number of children.
 (3) Medico-surgical indications (therapeutic): Medical diseases such as heart disease, diabetes, chronic renal disease, hypertension, are likely to worsen, if repeated pregnancies occur and hence sterilization is advisable.
-During third time repeat caesarean section…., sterilization operation should be seriously considered.
+During third time repeat caesarean section…., sterilization operation should be seriously considered.”
 (Dutta p 633)

 In the section on female sterilization in Dutta’s, only the procedure (how to carry out the surgery) has been described and there is very little guidance on the comparison of female and male sterilization or the need to promote male sterilization as a less invasive and safer procedure.
 Surely if the woman should avoid future pregnancies because she has a serious heart disease, it makes sense to not do an invasive surgery on her but instead encourage the male partner to undergo vasectomy?
 At various places under the section on sterilization, there is mention of camps, but there is no reference to quality issues that need to be taken care of during camps.
-There should be reference to “Standards to sterilization”, published by Government of India in 1992, which students may consult for further information.[8]
+There should be reference to “Standards to sterilization”, published by Government of India in 1992, which students may consult for further information.[15]
 There is no guidance on how to determine whether or not a woman has made an independent decision free of any pressure or coercion.
-For each of the medico-surgical conditions listed, long term reversible methods could also be a reliable alternative and certainly each one of their husbands can undergo vasectomy.
+For each of the medico-surgical conditions listed, long term reversible methods could also be a reliable alternative and certainly each one of their husbands/partners can undergo vasectomy.